UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 published: true
 ---

 Grunt is a very flexible build tool, or task runner, for Node.js.
-A build tool is something that helps automate repetitive tasks in a project.
+It helps you automate common tasks.

 ## A few common uses of Grunt